Polish Socialists: Formation

 Due to various political divisions the PPS-WRN withdrew from the Political Consultative Committee (PKP) in the autumn of 1941.
 On 1 September 1941 a rival successor to the PPS, led by Próchnik, was initiated in the form of PS, which quickly took advantage of the vacancy on the PKP.

 Dissolution

-By 1943 PPS-WRN had changed tactics and its leadership initiated attempts to unify with PS, resulting in the break-away of the latter's military wing to align with the PPS-WRN and Home Army.
+By 1943 PPS-WRN had changed tactics and its leadership initiated attempts to unify with PS, resulting in the break-away of the latter's military wing to align with the PPS-WRN paramilitary and Home Army.
 In April of that year the party was transformed into the Robotnicza Partia Polskich Socjalistów, with Piotr Gajewski as its new leader.

 Press

-Prior to coalescing into a party claiming to be the rightful successor to the PPS, the activity of its founders was concentrated around various publishing endevours including Barykada Wolności and Gwardia.
+Prior to coalescing into a party claiming to be the rightful successor to the PPS, the activity of its founders was concentrated around various publishing endeavours including Barykada Wolności and Gwardia.
 Once established, PS produced a newspaper titled Robotnik, a continuation of the PPS pre-war publication of the same name.